juliherms/ms-parking-api/README.md

 Application example using spring boot responsible for controlling vehicle parking

 *This project makes reference to the cloud parking API developed by Sandro Giacomozzi.
-The solution presented includes Docker, Jenkins, Sonar, Prometheus, Grafana and coverage tests
+The solution presented in this repository includes Docker, Jenkins, Sonar, Prometheus, Grafana and coverage tests

 ### Tools